andrmoel/astronomy-bundle-php/README.md

 <a name="solarEclipseCreate"></a>
 #### Create a Solar Eclipse object
-The most easy way how to create a Solar Eclipse object, is to

 **Example**: Create a solar eclipse for 21 August 2017 for the location Madrads in Oregon (USA)